rule

 Text 9

 Most assuredly will there be a terrible drought on the earth lasting for a hundred years during which the accumulated heat of the sun will seriously scorch the three worlds.
+(Vedabase

 Text 10

-Beginning from the lower regions [Pâtâla], will the fire from the mouth of Sankarshana with its flames driven by the winds shooting upwards, burn all directions.
+Beginning from the lower regions [Pātāla], the fire, with its flames fanned by the winds shooting upwards from the mouth of Sankarshana, will burn all directions.

-Beginning from Pâtâlaloka, a fire grows, emanating from the mouth of Lord Sankarshana.
-Its flames shooting upward, driven by great winds, it scorches everything in all directions.
+Beginning from the lower regions [Pātāla], will the fire from the mouth of Sankarshana with its flames shooting upwards, driven by the winds, burn all directions.
 (Vedabase)

 Text 11